donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 1. Preserving the (digital) research data in their original form.
 2. Documenting conformity with the relevant laws and regulations pertaining to data acquisition.
 3. Annotating the data to increase its scientific usefulness.
-This protocol involves both required (5.2) and recommended (5.3) operating procedures.
+This protocol involves both required (8.2) and recommended (8.3) operating procedures.

 ### 8.2	Required

 #### 8.2.1	Initiation

-A data acquisition collection (DAC) is initiated by the research administrator upon request by a researcher, typically following formal approval by the center director, or on the basis of criteria put forward by the center director (e.g., the Project Proposal Meeting at the DCCN; see Center Specific).
-The protocol for initiating a DAC is described in the DI RDM Protocol for Research Administrators.
+A _data acquisition collection_ (DAC) is initiated by the research administrator upon request by a researcher, typically following formal approval by the center director, or on the basis of criteria put forward by the center director (e.g., the Project Proposal Meeting at the DCCN; see Center Specific).
+The protocol for initiating a DAC is described in the _DI RDM Protocol for Research Administrators_.

 #### 8.2.2	General

 Data must be archived in their original form.
 Here, original means the following: without any manipulations that limit future analyses of these data.

 The DAC must be annotated in two ways: (1) by providing metadata (see further), and (2) by adding one or more human-readable documents in which the data are annotated.

 #### 8.2.3	Location

 The researcher should specify where the data were collected.
 Typically, this is the location of a research institute.
 In case this is the DI, the center (DCC, DCCN, DCN_s, DCN_m) has to be specified.
 The location may also be geographically distributed, as when data are collected using mobile phones or computers connected to the internet.

+TBD: I propose to drop the location metadata field because the relevant information for most collections is already provided by the Research Administrator.
+Moreover, for the exception cases (data collected outside of the DI), the information provided by this metadata field does not seem to be important from the perspective of findability.

 #### 8.2.4	Conformity with laws and regulations